-Wind capacity has increased again, but once again we see that wind is already well behind forecast.
+Wind capacity had increased again, but once again we see that wind was soon well behind forecast.
 There was much praise for wind in February, but this was short-lived as wind once again proved that it just cannot justify the claims that are made for it.

-In the coming weeks and months of 2022 we will see whether wind generation really can be forecast in a meaningful way or relied upon to any extent.
+In the early weeks and months of 2022 we saw that wind generation really can't be forecast in a meaningful way or relied upon to any extent.

 In July 2022 National Grid ESO released FES 2022.